Jelly MDHV

 Bones may break when they impact the ground or an object (such as a car bumper).

-A broken bone can also occur due to bending or twisting forces, which is known as a closed fracture.
+A broken bone can also occur due to bending or twisting forces, known as a closed fracture.
 This type of injury requires more immediate attention because of the risk of shock and internal bleeding.

 west plam beach car accident lawyer damages